Pickens County, South Carolina: Politics

 Pickens County was one of the first areas of South Carolina to turn Republican.
 It has gone Republican all but twice since 1952, and at all times since 1980.
-Jimmy Carter's narrow win in 1976 is the last time that a Democrat has won even 40 percent of the county's vote.
+Jimmy Carter's narrow loss in 1980 is the last time that a Democrat has won even 40 percent of the county's vote.
 Despite this, Democrats held most state and local offices well into the 1990s.

 Since 2000, it has been the most Republican county in the state, with the GOP taking 70+ percent of the vote each time.
 In 2008, it was the only county in the state to give John McCain over 70% of the vote.

+Economy

+In 2022, the GDP was $5 billion (about $37,089 per capita), and the real GDP was $4.2 billion (about $30,795 per capita) in chained 2017 dollars.

+As of April 2024, some of the largest employers in the county include Aramark, the city of Clemson, Clemson University, Danfoss, Ingles, Lowe's, Merck & Co., Prisma Health, Publix, St. Jude Medical, and Walmart.

 Education

 School districts

+Pickens County School District is the sole school district of the county.

-Pickens School District ranked the highest in the state with an "A−" transparency score from Sunshine Review.
+In 2010 the district was ranked the highest in the state with an "A−" transparency score from Sunshine Review.